rvflash/cursor/README.md

     args = append(args, st.Limit())
     // ORDER BY applies the desired ordering for the limited page (e.g., "ORDER BY id DESC") query := `SELECT id, name FROM users` + where + " ORDER BY" + st.OrderBy("id") + " LIMIT ?"
+    // Reset allows to reuse the current cursor to build the next ones. cur.Reset()

     rows, err := DB.QueryContext(ctx, query, args...)
     if err != nil {
         return nil, err